samaaron/communicatively_speaking/index.markdown

 ---
 ##Welcome

-I am really fascinated with the concept of communicative programming and as such am interested in the aesthetics of programming languages, domain specific languages and language oriented programming.
+I am a software architect with a deep fascination with the concept of communicative programming and as such am interested in the aesthetics of programming languages, domain specific languages and language oriented programming.